PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; If you have Cloudwatch logs enabled, you can see most of this status without SSH session to VM-Series.

-## 3.13.
+## 3.14.
 Fix GWLB Health Probes

 - Check GWLB Target Group status
   - In EC2 Console -> Target Groups -> select `ps-lab-security-gwlb`
-  - Verify health check settings of TCP 80 first `Group details` tab
+  - Verify health check settings first in the `Group details` tab
   - Switch to `Targets` tab and note that the status of both VM-Series is unhealthy

-> &#10067; What Protocol and Port is the Target Group configured to use?
+> &#10067; What Protocol and Port is the Target Group Health Probe configured to use?

+> &#10067; What Protocol and Port is the GWLB listening on and forwarding to the VM-Series instances?

 > &#8505; You can check traffic logs either in Panorama or local device